 The Presbytery offers matching grants to cover half the cost of the survey - plus we have trained Interpreters who volunteer their talents.
 To apply for a grant please complete Part 1 and Part 2 and follow the instructions for submission.

-- Contact Karen at firstname.lastname@example.org to schedule a short "Introduction to the CAT" for your Session.
-If they choose to move forward, please let Karen know so she can help you schedule a time for Interpretation.
+Contact Rev. Tara Spuhler McCabe at firstname.lastname@example.org to schedule a short "Introduction to the CAT" for your Session.
+If they choose to move forward, please let Tara know so she can help you schedule a time for Interpretation.
 You choose your date... we try to match Intepreters for that date!
 The sooner you are able to do this, the more flexible we can be in scheduling!

 Weeks 1 – 3 - CAT is introduced to the congregation via announcements in Worship, emails, website, social media, etc.